s-macke/VoxelSpace/README.md

 Render( Point(0, 0), 0, 50, 120, 120, 300, 800, 600 )
 ```

 ### More performance

 There are of course a lot of tricks to achieve higher performance.

 * Instead of drawing from back to the front we can draw from front to back.
-The advantage is, the we don't have to draw lines to the bootom of the screen.
-However, you need more logic for the visibility calcuation
+The advantage is, the we don't have to draw lines to the bootom of the screen every time.
+This part can be done via a y-buffer.
+For every column, the highest y position is stored.
+Because we are drawing from the front to back, the visible part of the next line can only be larger then the highest line previously drawn.
-* Render more details in front but less details far away
+* Level of Detail.
+Render more details in front but less details far away.

 ![front to back rendering](images/fronttoback.gif)